UFC Fight Night: Grasso vs. Araujo: Predictions & Analysis

 A few statistical edges stand out.
 Brito throws significantly more leather — a 3.4 sig. strike per minute gap.
 Brito is far more active with takedowns, averaging 1.9 more per 15 minutes.
 Alexander has tighter striking defense, making opponents miss more often.

-**The Pick: Joanderson Brito over Lucas Alexander.** The model is firm on this one: Brito at 81%.
-The market and our model are aligned — the line looks fair.
+The Pick: Joanderson Brito over Lucas Alexander.
+The model is firm on this one: Brito at 82%.
+Notably, the betting market has Brito at 78% implied while our model sees 82% — a 3-point disagreement that could signal value.

 Piera Rodriguez vs Sam Hughes